guan-yuan/seq2seq-with-attentation-batch-pytorch/README.md

 ## Dataset:
 [Link](https://drive.google.com/drive/folders/0B4-rB9HD2WbEMXhScHVBOHFqeTA?usp=sharing)
-Download from the "Link", then replace the "./data" folder.
+Download from the "Link", then replace the "./data" folder.<p>

-Note: This dataset is modified from the [NOAH'S ARK LAB Short-Text Conversation dataset](http://www.noahlab.com.hk/topics/DeepLearning4NLPDatasets).
+Note: This dataset is modified from the [NOAH'S ARK LAB Short-Text Conversation dataset](http://www.noahlab.com.hk/topics/DeepLearning4NLPDatasets). <p>

-Please cite the following paper if you use the data in your work.<p>
+Please cite the following paper if you use the data in your work.
 Neural Responding Machine for Short-Text Conversation.
 Lifeng Shang, Zhengdong Lu, and Hang Li.
 ACL 2015.